hua-mike/cp255-project/docs/index.md

 # Discussion

 From my initial analysis of the crosswalk audit data, its clear that there are spatial disparities in marked crosswalks.
 Northern areas of the city typically have more intersections with fully marked crosswalks than the southern areas of the city.

-As seen in the mapping by supervisor district, intersections in the southern part of SF are much less likely to have painted crosswalks.
-The disparity by supervisor district might also allude to differences in political power of districts to get infrastructure improvements, but further analysis would be needed there.

 # References